Perfect Zags: No. 1 Gonzaga stays unbeaten, tops LMU 86-69

-The Bulldogs (24-0, 15-0 WCC) won their 51st straight home game to set a school record, and finished off the first perfect regular season in program history.
+The Bulldogs (24-0, 15-0 WCC) won their 51st straight home game to set a school record and finished off a perfect regular season.
 Gonzaga has won 28 straight games dating to last season and is the first team to finish the regular season unbeaten since Kentucky in 2014-15.

-”It’s getting harder and harder to find something that’s never been done in this program.
-There’s very few things left,” Gonzaga coach Mark Few said. ”For this group to be able to notch that is amazing, and when you factor in they didn’t have `The Kennel’ to rely on at all to me is just remarkable.”

-Normally the final home game of the season for Gonzaga would have been a wild celebration of the Zags two seniors – Kispert and Aaron Cook.
-And while both were acknowledged before tip off, the game itself was just another obstacle in the Zags attempt for perfection.

-”If you’re going to play a team like that, to give them that many possessions back, your chances of winning are minimal,” Johnson said. ”That really changed the game.
-Our turnovers led to easy baskets and got them in transition.”
+The Bulldogs are the only remaining unbeaten in Division I after No. 2 Baylor lost at Kansas earlier Saturday.
+Gonzaga now gets a lengthy break before the West Coast Conference tournament begins.

 Kispert rediscovered his shooting touch from deep that had been a bit off of late.
 Kispert was 6 of 20 on 3-pointers during a five-game span earlier this month.
-But he hit 3 of 8 in the Bulldogs win over Santa Clara on Thursday and was even better against LMU.
+But he hit 3 of 8 in the Bulldogs win over Santa Clara on Thursday and was even better in likely his final home game at The Kennel.

 Kispert made 6 of 10 shots from deep against the Lions, and the Bulldogs shot 53% from behind the arc.